jbarberisv/book-search-jbv/README.md

 ## Description

-I created a Google Books search engine using the public Google API.
+I Refactored from REST API to GraphQL a Google Books search engine using the public Google API.
 Users can sign up and save books.
 The project was built with REACT, NodeJs, ExpressJs, and NoSQL.
 It started as a Restful API and was transformed into GraphQL, condensing multiple routes into one endpoint for Queries and Mutations.
 Data is stored in a MongoDB database, and user access is controlled by JWT.
 This MERN Stack project utilizes Apollo Client for GraphQL, along with Mongoose and NodeJs packages.
 It's live on Heroku.

+The Apollo conection is still under development.

 ## ScreenShot